getdozer/dozer-docs/docs/configuration/api-endpoints.md

 - `!Update`: This will result in an update of the conflicting record.
 - `!Upsert`: If the record exists, it'll be updated; otherwise, a new record will be inserted.
 - `!Panic`: The operation will stop immediately, and an error will be flagged.
-- `!Nothing`: No action will be taken in response to the conflict.
+- `!Nothing`: The operation will be ignored.

 ---